aptos-labs/aptos-core/developer-docs-site/docs/nodes/staking.md

 - Bob owns the funds that will be used for staking.
 - Only Bob can add or remove funds.
 - Only Bob can extend or renew the lockup period.
-- Change the node operator Alice to some other node operator anytime Bob wishes to do so.
+- Bob can change the node operator Alice to some other node operator anytime Bob wishes to do so.

 ### Operator

 A node operator is assigned by the fund owner to run the validator node.
 These two entities, the owner and the operator, can be a single entity.

-In this example, Alice is the validator node, operating at the behest of Bob, the fund owner.
+In this example, Alice runs the validator node, operating at the behest of Bob, the fund owner.

 As an operator:

-- Alice only has permissions to join or leave the validator set.
+- Alice has permissions only to join or leave the validator set.
-- Alice will perform the validating function.
+- As a validator, Alice will perform the validating function.
 - Alice has the permissions to change the consensus key and network addresses.
 The consensus key is used by Alice to participate in the validator consensus process, i.e., to vote and propose a block.
 Alice is allowed to change ("rotate") this key in case this key is compromised.
 - However, Alice cannot move funds (unless Alice is the owner, i.e., Alice has the `OwnerCapability` resource.